Follow TV Tropes

 • In Path of Exile, the Blackguards you encounter in Act 3 are heavily implied to have very Nazi-like agendas, and wear intimidating black armor that show hints of it.
 The Oriathan officers and templars you see encounter in Act 5 really bring out the Nazi imagery.

-• The EKKL empire in the Rail Chase 2 is pretty much the Third Reich in all but name.
+• Rail Chase 2: The EKKL empire is the Third Reich in all but name.
 They use the same uniforms, vehicles, and everything.
 Even the flyer depicts a guy wearing a Nazi-esque uniform and helmet.

-• The enemy officers in Shadow Complex have a combination of "armored super-soldier" and "Nazi" that includes armbands with their logo on it.
+• Shadow Complex: The enemy officers have a combination of "armored super-soldier" and "Nazi" that includes armbands with their logo on it.

-• The Black Egrets, Princess Parasoul's personal guard from fighting game Skullgirls, has this going on.
+• Skullgirls: The Black Egrets, Princess Parasoul's personal guard, has this going on.
 German weaponry, stereotypical Pickelhaube helmets, grey outfits, and bright red armbands bearing an umbrella symbol, eerily similar to a swastika.
-Unlike most examples, they're the good guys - this trope was deliberately used as Fan Disservice to the otherwise-attractive Parasoul, instilling a sense of uneasiness in the audience.
+Unlike most examples, they're the good guys — this trope was deliberately used as Fan Disservice to the otherwise-attractive Parasoul, instilling a sense of uneasiness in the audience.

 • The UED is more a Culture Chop Suey of various authoritarian regimes throughout Earth's history.
 Dugalle is more The Napoleon with his strategic approach, while Stukov evokes Soviet general Georgy Zhukov, who was a hero of WWII before falling out of favor with Stalin after the war was over.